radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/installation-and-deployment/03-brainwaves-web-portal/02-parametrization/index.md

 The proxy is setup in the technical configuration's `Web portal` page:
 ![Proxy Configuration](../images/proxy_conf.png)

-Here are some guidelines to correctly set **proxy url** in brainwave configuration:
+Here are some guidelines to correctly set **proxy url** in Identity Analyticsconfiguration:

 - do not forget protocol (`http://` **or** `https://`)
 - use the frontal web server (proxy) name (**not** the ip adress)